Chapter 5703-1 General Provisions

 (A) As used in this rule:

-(1) "Excise tax" means any excise tax or fee administered by the tax commissioner, including but not limited to the following taxes and fees, and includes any applicable interest, penalty, or additional charge for failure to timely report or pay such tax or fee:
+(1) "Excise tax" means any excise tax, fee, or charge administered by the tax commissioner, including any applicable interest, penalty, or additional charge for failure to timely report or pay such tax, fee, or charge .

 (2) "Final tax liability" means the liability for a tax that is no longer on appeal or subject to appeal to the board of tax appeals or a subsequent court.